Jaezmien/Lemonade/theme/README.md

 </div>

+# Requirements

+This addon requries you to have a theme that is using Overlays.
+If you're using the included [Simply Love theme for NotITG](https://github.com/TaroNuke/Simply-Love-NotITG-ver.-), you should be good already.

 # Instructions

 1. Copy the contents of [Screens](Screens/) and [Scripts](Scripts/) to your theme directory.
 On new installs, there should be no merged files.